 The Patagonia Foot Tractor Wading Boots sizing is true a 9 = 9, 10 =10 and so on.

 Right away on the first river crossing, I noticed the difference in performance from my old boots.
-The bars really do grip and mold to their opposing surface.
-They definitely add mental and physical comfort when in fast currents and slippery cobble.
+The replacement bars really do grip and mold to their opposing surface.
+These aluminum bar wading boots definitely add mental and physical comfort when in fast currents and slippery cobble.

 From there we began to hike up and into the canyon, through some pretty variable terrain.
 The Foot Tractors once again exceeded my expectations on steep trails, steep banks, and even on slick logs.